Title

 The Bureau of Food and Drugs clarifies permissible claims for cosmetic preparations, specifically allowing terms like "exfoliate" and "exfoliant," provided that adequate evidence supports their efficacy in promoting skin renewal and treating acne.

-Exfoliants are fundamentally astringents intended to encourage desquamation of the stratum corneum of the skin, such as witch hazel, salicylic acid, and alpha hydroxy acids.
+They are fundamentally astringents intended to encourage desquamation (shedding) of the stratum corneum of the skin.

-Exfoliants are prepared primarily for oily skin and are intended as substitutes for astringents in cleansing regimens for acne-prone persons.
+They are described as prepared for oily skin and intended in place of astringents in cleansing regimens for acne-prone persons.

-Manufacturers must submit substantive evidence and/or the formulation of the cosmetic preparation itself to substantiate the claims.
+BFAD requires submission of substantive evidence and/or the submission of the cosmetic preparation’s formulation to substantiate the claim.

-Other words or phrases not included in the specified list will be evaluated based on the technical evidence submitted to substantiate the action, benefit, or advantage depicted.
+BFAD will evaluate them based on the technical evidence submitted to substantiate the action, benefit, or advantage the words/phrases depict.

 Analyze Cases Smarter, Faster